 The focus of the course will be on the development of statistical literacy and statistical thinking through the examination of real-world data from a variety of contexts, including data sets of interest to students.
 This course is an introduction to the basics of descriptive and inferential statistics.
 Topics include statistical distributions, linear regression and correlation, surveys and experiments, sampling distributions, probability, confidence intervals and hypothesis testing.
 This course engages students in projects focusing on activity-based instruction that integrates technology (e.g., dynamic statistical packages, calculator-based "labs", spreadsheets, on-line virtual manipulatives) and emphasizes the conceptual understanding of the statistical topics studied.
 Students will be required to use a graphing calculator.
-This course is weighted on the general scale.

 Clusters: BMA, FIN, GPA, HS, HU, LPC, MSS, TDL